• Home

 • Use recurring virtual and in-person meetings to create a space where your entire board can touch base.

-• Make an effort to schedule team-building activities and events.
+• Schedule team-building activities and events.

-Fundraising and securing resources
+4. Fundraising and securing resources

 To train your new board members to fundraise effectively, implement these strategies: